arvsrao/arvsrao.github.io/_posts/2022-02-26-camera-matrix.md

 are the effective focal lengths in the $u$ & $v$ directions, in pixel units.
 Having two focal lengths isn't intuitive, but from the point-of-view of rescaling to pixel units it should be clear.
 Note that some texts ([Solem][1] and [Forsyth and Ponce](http://luthuli.cs.uiuc.edu/~daf/book/book.html)) avoid two focal lengths by choosing a different starting point; namely, $f$ is given in pixels.
 With no need to convert $f$ to pixels, one would account for non-square pixels by scaling the $u$ coordinate by some calibrated constant $\alpha$, the *aspect ratio*.

 **Before continuing a few definitions** ...
 Let's call the coordinate system of points projected to the image plane and converted to pixels, points like $(f_v\frac{x_1}{x_3}, f_u\frac{x_2}{x_3}, 1)$, *pixelated coordinates*.
 The green axis in Figure #3 depicts the pixelated coordinate system overlayed onto the image sensor.
+Define

 * *optical axis* -- The line perpendicular to the image plane that passes through the camera center.
 In Figures #2 and #3 the *optical axis* is the $x_3$-axis.
-* *principal point* -- The point where the *optical axis* intersects the image plane, and is the origin of the pixelated frame.
-As depicted in Figure #3, the *principal point* is typically in the middle of the image plane and sensor.
+* *principal point* -- The point where the *optical axis* intersects the image plane.
+It is the origin of the pixelated frame.
+As depicted in Figure #3, the *principal point* is typically in the middle of the image plane.

 #### Reindexing Pixelated Coordinates

 The goal here is to find a $1$-to-$1$ map $T(p_x,p_y)$ from pixelated coordinates to $(v,u)$ coordinates, while also rectifying the projected image.
 The image projected on the image plane appears flipped about both the vertical and horizontal midlines.
 It would be nice to, in one move, reindex and flip the image upright. **The left-right inversion/flip is natural** and undoing it would result in a mirror image of the object; therfore, to correct the image orientation the projection should **only** be flipped about its horizontal midline.
-Below, Figure #4 depicts a projected image on the image sensor in the pixelated coordinates system; $v$ and $u$ directions are also indicated in the upper left corner.
+Figure #4 below depicts a projected image on the image sensor in the pixelated coordinate system; $v$ and $u$ directions are also indicated in the upper left corner.
 The four corners of the image sensor are labeled with coordinates in the pixelated frame.

 <figure>
 <div align="center">